-Dinosaur Awards
+Star Awards

-Dinosaur Awards are presented weekly during the Thursday assembly.
+□ Star Awards are presented weekly during the Friday assembly.
 One child from each class is nominated and reasons provided for why they have received the award.
-Each child receives a certificate which outlines their achievement.
+Each child receives a badge and a certificate which outlines their achievement.
 The awards are linked to the Characteristics of Effective Learning and reflect positive engagement with learning.